-Ans: It is the number of users requested/accessed server and got successfully processed their requests until there is a certain change observed in the performance.
+Ans: It is the number of users who requested/accessed the server and got successfully processed their requests until there is a certain change observed in the performance.
 In general, there exists performance degrades while the number of users trying to access concurrently as the load increases.

 Q48) How can you identify performance test use cases for any application?

-Ans: Testing is done to measure the performance for every action performed.
+Ans: Testing is done to measure the performance of every action performed.
 And these actions have to be noted that will help you engineer the performance.
 There exist certain measures to be considered while monitoring these performance tests, like users have to be working on the core functionality of the application, trying to perform operations on database like CRUD, and the number of users trying to concurrently access the application should be more.
 With all these criteria, even manual test cases can help you in identifying the performance measurements.

-Q49) Differentiate performance testing and performance engineering.
+Q49) Differentiate performance testing and performance engineering?